Mechanic · Crash Fairspin originals 13 min read

 • Auto-bet considerations: Fairspin tfs crash auto-bet at low targets compresses many rounds into a short session, raising bankroll-blowup probability AND raising TFS earn-rate from bet volume.

 • High-target lottery shape: at 50x or 100x targets the variance is brutal; bankroll-survival math dominates.
-Same critique applies to every other Crash build in the audit set.
+Same critique applies to every other Crash build in operator coverage.

 • Practical Fairspin-specific recommendation: the TFS earn-rate is per-wager not per-win, so high bet volume at low-variance targets (1.50x to 2.00x) optimises for token accumulation while keeping session variance bounded.

-Where the Fairspin TFS Crash build sits across the audit set
+Where this on-chain TFS build sits across the operator set

-We tested Crash at 9 of 10 operators in our audit set.
+We tested Crash at 9 of 10 operators in operator coverage.
 The Fairspin TFS Crash build is structurally consistent with cross-brand Crash implementations on math but unique on transparency and token economics:

 BrandVerified Crash house edgeNotable featureCatalogue position